 - Irregular bleeding between periods

-- Hepatitis B: Hepatitis is inflammation of the liver because of a virus, in this case the hepatitis B virus (HBV).
-It is spread when a person comes in contact with infected semen, blood, and other bodily fluids resulting in the liver swelling up which could eventually lead to cancer.
+- Hepatitis B: Hepatitis is inflammation of the liver due to viral infection, in this case the hepatitis B virus (HBV).
+It is spread when a person comes in contact with infected semen, blood and other bodily fluids resulting in the liver swelling up which could eventually lead to cancer.
 The disease can become chronic as well.

-- HIV & AIDS: Human immunodeficiency virus (HIV) attacks your immune system, and takes close to six months after contraction, to actually make its presence known in the blood tests for HIV.
+- HIV & AIDS: Human immunodeficiency virus (HIV) attacks your immune system, and takes close to six months after contact, to actually make its presence known in the blood tests for HIV.
 It leaves its hosts very vulnerable to infections and diseases.
 HIV spreads through sexual contact, breastfeeding, childbirth, reusing equipment to inject drugs, such as needles and syringes, and, in rare instances, blood transfusions.
-The virus can be resisted through Post Exposure Prophylaxis (PEP), if taken within 24 hours after intercourse.
-People with HIV can lead normal lives just by taking care of their CD4 count and taking in proper nourishment.
-The disease, at stage three develops AIDS (acquired immune deficiency syndrome), which makes them weak and susceptible to any infection that can become life threatening.
+The virus can be prevented through Post Exposure Prophylaxis (PEP), if taken within 24 hours after initial contact.
+People with HIV can lead normal lives just by taking care of their CD4 count and taking in proper nutrition and medication.
+The disease at stage three develops AIDS (acquired immune deficiency syndrome), which makes them weak and susceptible to any infection which can become life threatening.

-- HPV (Human Papillomavirus): This is a group of viruses that affect the skin and mucous membrane and there are more than 100 types of HPV out of which 40 affect the genital area that can transmit to the mouth and throat.
+- HPV (Human Papillomavirus): This is a group of viruses that affect the skin and mucous membrane and there are more than 100 types of HPV out of which 40 affect the genital area that can transmit by oral route.
 The abnormal cell growth and alteration of the cervix due to the condition can lead to cervical cancer or genital warts.